A complete guide to AQA A-Level History

 Tip

-Exam tip for Paper 1 Breadth essays reward students who can span the whole period.
-An essay on the Tudor monarchy that uses examples from Henry VII, Henry VIII, Edward VI, Mary I and Elizabeth I will outscore one that focuses on a single reign.
+Exam tip for Paper 1 Breadth essays reward students who span the full period of the option, not just one reign.
+An essay on the Tudor monarchy that uses examples from across Henry VII, Henry VIII, Edward VI, Mary I and Elizabeth I will tend to outscore one that focuses on a single reign.
 Build a one-page timeline for every breadth topic with two or three key events per decade.

 Paper 2: The depth study